aasthakumar/CMPE-266-Project/README.md

     9. Create Kinesis stream - search for Kinesis stream in aws, click on create 'Create Kinesis stream', specify the name, select 1 in shards and click on create button.
     10. Create 2 roles - SNSPublishRole and RekognitionIAM Role using AWS IAM service Specify the following policy for SNSPublishRole -- see the attached file (SNSPolicy).
-Replace the arn with sns topic arn created in step 8.
+Replace the arn with sns topic arn and kinesis stream arn created in step 8 and 9.
+    Specify the following policy for RekognitionIAM role using the attached file(RekognitionIAM).
+Replace the arn with kinesis stream arn created in step 9.